The pathophysiological mechanism of Beni-koji Choleste-Help /puberulic acid-induced kidney injury is proximal tubular mitochondrial dysfunction

 Methods

-To assess the effects of Choleste-Help and puberulic acid, we performed RNA-seq, extracellular flux analysis (Seahorse XF Analyzer), immunofluorescence staining, Western blotting, and other complementary assays across multiple experimental models, including human kidney biopsy specimens, human-derived primary renal proximal tubular epithelial cells (hRPTECs), human renal organoids, and mice.
+To assess the effects of Choleste-Help and puberulic acid, we performed RNA-seq, extracellular flux analysis (Seahorse XF Analyzer), immunofluorescence staining, Western blotting, and other assays across multiple models, including human kidney biopsy specimens, human-derived primary renal proximal tubular epithelial cells (hRPTECs), human renal organoids, and mice.

 Results